What and where are the best options for first-time home buyers?

 This scheme works as the general Shared Ownership but for the over 55s only, with a cap on the share amount of 75%.
 However, once they achieve the 75% share, they won’t pay any rent on the remaining share of the property.

-Help from the family for first-time buyers
+Help from the family for a first-time buyer

 There are numerous fixed and variable rate options, tracker, and offset mortgages with lower rates, especially to entice first-time buyers.
 However, further opportunities are available where parents or family members can step in to help those struggling to find a deposit or approval for their first mortgage.